TheOtherRealMesteven/Lab-Book/Week 1 - Lab A.md

 ## Sample output:
 120
 ## Reflection:
-The code used in the factorial calculator is identical to the C# code, aside from the console output code.
+The code used in the factorial calculator is identical to the C# code, aside from the console output code and the method structure.
+> Rather than having an array input for the methods arguments, it has the size and array input.
+This is likely due to there being less compiler safe guards to prevent errors.
+> And the console output method differs from C# as the values must be inserted akin to commands rather than passed through as just a value.
 ## Metadata:
 Factorial Calculator.
 ## Further information: